BTCCTB/ADManager/docs/CONTRIBUTING.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within PasswordManager, please send an email to BTC-CTB at ict.helpdesk@btcctb.org.
+If you discover a security vulnerability within PasswordManager, please send an email to Enabel at ict.helpdesk@enabel.be.
 All security vulnerabilities will be promptly addressed.

 ## Coding Style